syntaqx/weightloss-journal/README.md

 I've additionally added apples as a good source of Fiber to my diet.
 Since I've been hitting my macro goals significantly easier this way, I've been able to have a few drinks when I'm out with my friends without making breaking my calorie ceiling.

 Still been hitting the gym 2-4 times a week, which has been awesome.
-Excited to see where 175 looks with my belly fat.
+Excited to see where 175 looks like with the minor changes I'm seeing in my physique, and if I'm able to burn off that stubborn belly fat.

 Had a fun chat today with a friend that was talking about cardio and its role in weightloss, and forgot that I found some information that I never posted on here, that figured was worth adding.